-5.2.3 Person responsible for compliance
+5.2.3 Compliance officer

-(29) In accordance with chapter 9, section 1(1) of the AML Act, obliged entities shall also designate a person to be responsible for internal supervision of compliance with said Act and the provisions issued under it, providing this is justified with regard to the size and nature of the obliged entity.
+- (30) In accordance with chapter 9, section 1(1) of the AML Act, obliged entities shall also designate a compliance officer, providing this is justified with regard to the size and nature of the obliged entity. - (31) The EBA has issued Guidelines on Compliance (EBA/GL/2022/05), which apply to supervised entities referred to in paragraph 1 of chapter 1.1.
+The Guidelines address the designation of a compliance officer.

-- (30) According to the FIN-FSA's interpretation, the reference in chapter 9, section 1(1) of the AML Act to the internal supervision of compliance with said Act and the provisions issued under it means the compliance function, and the person to be responsible for internal supervision of compliance with said Act and the provisions issued under it means the appointment of a compliance officer who shall be responsible for monitoring compliance with AML/CFT legislation as well as with the obliged entity's own policies and procedures. - (31) Paragraphs 204-213 of the EBA Guidelines on internal governance provide detailed guidelines on the organisation of the compliance function for supervised entities falling within the scope of the EBA Guidelines. - (32) The FIN-FSA recommends that the compliance officer is appointed at a sufficiently high level within the organisation, so that he or she has the authority to report any findings directly to the party referred to above in section 5.2.2.2 (designated responsible person from the management) and submit such findings and suggestions for review by the party referred to above in section 5.2.2.1.
-Where justified considering the nature and size of the business, the compliance officer should be designated at the management level10. - (33) According to the FIN-FSA's interpretation, in assessing whether they should designate at person referred to in chapter 9, section 1(1) of the AML Act to be responsible for supervising compliance with the AML Act and provisions issued under it, supervised entities shall consider the following factors: - 1. size of the organisation to be supervised; - whether the supervised entity operates in a sector involving a high money laundering/terrorist financing risk according to the sector-specific risk assessment made by the FIN-FSA; - 3. whether the supervised entity's activities involve significant money laundering and terrorist financing risks according to its own risk assessment; and - 4.
-Whether the appointment of an officer should be considered justified with a view to the supervised entity's risk management methods and internal control procedures. - (34) The FIN-FSA recommends supervised entities to ensure that adequate resources are in place for the conduct of compliance duties, and if the compliance officer also has other duties, to ensure that such duties are not in conflict with the principles concerning the independence of the compliance function.
-In accordance with the principles requiring independence, people working in the compliance function should be independent of the business areas and internal units supervised by them.
+- (32) According to the FIN-FSA's interpretation, the reference in chapter 9, section 1(1) of the AML Act to the compliance officer means the appointment of a compliance officer who shall be responsible for monitoring compliance with AML/CFT legislation as well as with the obliged entity's own policies and procedures. - (33) The FIN-FSA recommends that the compliance officer is appointed at a sufficiently high level within the organisation, so that he or she has the authority to report any findings directly to the party referred to above in section 5.2.2.2 (designated responsible person from the management) and submit such findings and suggestions for review by the party referred to above in section 5.2.2.1.
+Where justified considering the nature and size of the business, the compliance officer should be designated at the management level. - (34) According to the FIN-FSA's interpretation, in assessing whether they should designate a compliance officer referred to in chapter 9, section 1(1) of the AML Act, supervised entities shall consider the following factors: - 1. size of the organisation to be supervised; - whether the supervised entity operates in a sector involving a high money laundering/terrorist financing risk according to the sector-specific risk assessment made by the FIN-FSA; - 3. whether the supervised entity's activities involve significant money laundering and terrorist financing risks according to its own risk assessment; and - 4. whether the appointment of an officer should be considered justified with a view to the supervised entity's risk management methods and internal control procedures. - (35) The FIN-FSA recommends supervised entities to ensure that adequate resources are in place for the conduct of compliance duties, and if the compliance officer also has other duties, to ensure that such duties are not in conflict with the principles concerning the independence of the